MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/intro-liveops.md

 “We looked at the industry and saw that the typical path is to do most of the work upfront.
 We wanted to test if our game is actually working - it’s hard to know in advance if our game would be successful.
 The game itself took about 8 weeks to develop, we released it and then continued to iterate.
 We wanted to get really early measurements and adjust based on user feedback.
 And if the game didn’t work out, we could kill it and start a new thing - we’d only wasted 8 weeks.

 For us, LiveOps is a natural approach.
 We have no differentiation between LiveOps and actual development.
 We see the game itself as a service.
 We keep adding on features to it, getting long term monetization and retention.”
----Oliver Löffler, Co-Founder and CTO, Fluffy Fairy Games
+--Oliver Löffler, Co-Founder and CTO, Fluffy Fairy Games

 At a high level, here’s a framework for how to think about LiveOps over the lifecycle of your game: